 The New Zealand government owns the factory that manufactures 1080 baits for pest control.
 Government agencies spread these baits aerially and DO NOT remove the poisoned carcasses that are scavenged by wild pigs.

 We have a duty of care, to not only do pest control in a way that minimises harm to the food chain, but also to put people’s welfare first.
+One pest control company in Indianapolis follows sustainable way of controlling the outbreak of pests and we have tried to take inspiration from them for the job.

 The least we can do is test for 1080 when people are convulsing on a hospital bed and doctors agree that the symptoms indicate 1080 poisoning.